Category Archives: Conscious Mindset

 Of course there are many more virtues to ambrace, and selecting only thirteen was very difficult.

-1. make no stupid resolutions that would fall by the wayside during January
+1. make no poorly considered resolutions that would fall by the wayside during January

-2. adopt a new Virtue to embrace each week, thirteen of which would take me through to the end of March
+2. adopt a new Virtue to embrace and practice each week, thirteen of which would take me through to the end of March

-3. refuse to take any of these doomsdayer prophesies literally.
+3. refuse to take any of those doomsday prophesies literally.

-I hope that 2013 brings you the opportunity to experience the new, to find joy in the simple things of life and to grow to know and understand yourself and the world around you more fully, and that by opening your self to the world around you experience much abundance in all parts of your life.
+I hope it brings you the opportunity to experience the new, to find joy in the simple things of life and to grow to know and understand yourself and the world around you more fully.
+I trust that by opening yourself to the world around you experience much abundance in all parts of your life.

 Allow your virtues to unfurl